 i.
 I-93 Project: On August 9, 2022, the NH Department of Transportation (NHDOT), and their consultant, McFarland Johnson, presented a project update at a special Transportation Policy Advisory Committee (TPAC) meeting.
 The updates were inclusive of additional improvements at the City's request, including improvements at Exit 13 (the Manchester Street intersection with Old Turnpike Road), partially restoring access to the Exit 14 northbound on-ramp, alternatives to expand the Merrimack River Greenway Trail through the project limits, exploring partial access at Stickney Avenue, and consideration of the proposed Storrs Street Extension Project and associated railroad realignment.
 TPAC continued to solicit public input and discussed all aspects of the project at subsequent meetings held on August 25, September 15, and September 29, 2022.
 On October 11, 2022, TPAC provided a report to City Council outlining its recommendations for the Bow-Concord Project.
 On October 11, 2022, the City Council received a presentation from the NHDOT concerning the Project.
 On November 14, 2022, the City Council held a public hearing on the I-93 Bow-Concord Project.
 Related to said hearing, City Administration provided a staff report which discussed past planning initiatives relative to a "bridge park" and challenges associated therewith, based on the State's current design for the Bow-Concord Project.
 On December 12, 2022, the City Council concluded its public hearing on the proposed Bow-Concord Project, and approved a draft letter to the State outlining the City's positions on various components related thereto.

+ii.
 In accordance with City Council directive from its November 14, 2022 meeting, on December 9, 2022, staff met with the City's on-call engineering consultants to discuss scope of work for the "bridge park" project.
 Proposals were received on March 3, 2023.
 On June 12, 2023, the City Council appropriated \$200,000 to proceed with the Bridge Park Study.
-Selection of a preferred consultant is nearing completion, and the project will likely begin in late summer 2023.
+A consultant has been selected and the project is underway.
+Staff has met with key property owners in the study area and a kickoff meeting has been scheduled with NHDOT in January 2024.